Reading Time: 13 minutes

 Initially, JavaScript was used for client-side scripting and was restricted to front-end development.
 Gradually, it was disregarded by the developers as they had to work on different frameworks for both server-side and client-side areas of applications.

 This was a major loophole in JavaScript.
-To resolve this, Node JS was launched in 2009, and JavaScript was brought to the server side, where it started supporting back-end development.
+To resolve it, Node JS was launched in 2009, and with it, JavaScript was brought to the server side and started supporting back-end development.

 When it’s combined with JavaScript, it can make websites more interactive and intuitive.